kohyida1997/NVMSorting/README.md

 # NVMSorting

+## Overview
+This is a parallel sorting algorithm that is intended for the systems that are NVM aware.
+Specifically, this code is designed to work with the Intel Optane DCPMM hardware, and requires the **libpmem** library provided by the PMDK project.
+This project also requires **C++17** and utilizes the **OpenMP** library for parallelization.
+The code is intended to run on a DRAM-NVM hybrid architecture, with the Intel Optane DCPMM configured to App-Direct mode to bypass the kernel space.\
+Detailed information can be found in the reports located in the **Reports** folder of this repository.

 ## Running the code

 **Note: Please change the target file paths in ```GenerateData.cpp``` and ```SplitSort.cpp``` before attempting to run the bash scripts**